ShmKnd/MasterLevelMeter/README.md

 ```
 Restart OBS after placing the plugin.
 (Other Qt6-based forks such as Streamlabs OBS may work, unverified.)

+##IMPORTANT
+Troubleshooting on macOS:
+"Plugin cannot be opened because Apple cannot check it for malicious software"

+When you install MasterLevelMeter.plugin on macOS, you may see a warning such as:

+“MasterLevelMeter.plugin” can’t be opened because Apple cannot check it for malicious software.

+This happens because the plugin is not signed with the Apple Developer Program.
+It is safe to use if you trust the source.
+Follow these steps to allow the plugin:

+1.Install the plugin

+2.Launch OBS
+*The plugin will be blocked by macOS and you will see a warning dialog.
+Close the dialog with OK.

+3.Allow the plugin in System Settings
+Open System Settings → Privacy & Security.

+Scroll down until you see a message like:
+“MasterLevelMeter.plugin was blocked because it is not from an identified developer.”

+Click Allow Anyway.

+4.Restart OBS
+The next time you launch OBS, you will be asked if you really want to open the plugin.
+Click Open.
+From now on, the plugin will load automatically.

 ---
 ## Usage